Stop Killing Games: 2025

-In February 2025, the UK government responded to the new petition, stating that it had "no plans to amend consumer law on digital obsolescence", but pointing out that "if consumers are led to believe that a game will remain playable indefinitely for certain systems, despite the end of physical support, the CPR may require that the game remains technically feasible [...] to play under those circumstances".
+In February 2025, the UK government responded to the new petition, stating that it had "no plans to amend consumer law on digital obsolescence", but pointing out that "if consumers are led to believe that a game will remain playable indefinitely for certain systems, despite the end of physical support, the CPR may require that the game remains technically feasible ... to play under those circumstances".
 In May 2025, Scott published a spreadsheet containing various online-only video games and their playability status.
 Rock Paper Shotgun reported that 68% out of the 738 games were either unplayable or at risk.
 Only 16 games that were playable after discontinuation have been salvaged by the developers, with the other 110 being fan-preserved.

-While the European Citizens Initiative gained a lot of signatures at the start, it quickly lost momentum, stagnating at around 450,000 signatures, which was 45% of the amount needed for Commission representatives to take action.
+While the European Citizens Initiative gained many signatures at the start, it quickly lost momentum, stagnating at around 450,000 signatures, 45% of the 1 million signatures needed for Commission representatives to act on the petition.
 In June 2025, Scott uploaded a video, expecting the initiative to fail and outlining that the problem with the insufficient signatures "isn't getting gamers to care about games; it's getting people to care about anything".
-Contrary to Scott's predictions, support for the initiative increased greatly after the release of the video.
+Support for the initiative increased greatly after the release of the video.

 On July 2, 2025, the UK Parliament petition reached 100,000 signatures, meaning it was considered for debate in Parliament.
-One day later on July 3, 2025, the European Citizens' Initiative reached 1 million signatures, meaning it might be considered for debate in the European Commission.
-However, Scott stated that more signatures are still needed to counteract invalid ones, which are to be deducted.
-Consequently, an additional target of 1.4 million signatures was set, which was subsequently achieved on July 20, 2025.
-Scott also mentioned a cryptocurrency under the title of Stop Killing Games, stating that it has nothing to do with him and the campaign and calling it a "scam".
+One day later, the European Citizens' Initiative (ECI) reached 1 million signatures, making it eligible for debate in the European Commission.
+However, Scott stated that more signatures were still needed to offset invalid ones.
+The UK petition went on to close on July 14, 2025 with 189,887 signatures.
+For the ECI, an additional target of 1.4 million signatures was set, which was achieved on July 20, 2025.
+Scott also stated that a cryptocurrency under the title of Stop Killing Games had nothing to do with him or the campaign, calling it a "scam".

-On July 21, 2025, Scott uploaded a video, where he revealed that a transparency complaint has been filed against the EU petition, accusing the campaign of failing to "provide clear, accurate and comprehensive information on the sources of funding for the initiative exceeding €500 per sponsor".
-Scott rejected the claim, noting having no financial support on the EU petition and claiming that the organizers "literally asked EU representatives if it was okay for [him] to assist them in the capacity [he] have been back in spring 2024... [and] they said what [he has] been doing is fine".
+On July 21, 2025, Scott said that a transparency complaint had been filed against the EU petition, accusing the campaign of failing to "provide clear, accurate and comprehensive information on the sources of funding for the initiative exceeding €500 per sponsor".
+Scott rejected the claim, noting having no financial support on the EU petition and claiming that the organisers "literally asked EU representatives if it was okay for [him] to assist them in the capacity [he] have been back in spring 2024... [and] they said what [he has] been doing is fine".
 He also stated that the EU petition is separate from the Stop Killing Games campaign and has its own organisers, of whom he is not a part of.
-While the complaint was filed anonymously, Scott suspects video game industry representatives to be behind it.
+While the complaint was filed anonymously, Scott suspected video game industry representatives to be behind it.